What is Color Rendering Index (CRI)?

 This spectral power distribution looks generally similar to the one above except it shows more power at the blue end of the spectrum and less at the red end.
 Also, there are no low points in the curve that come close to zero power.
 This lamp has a 5000K color temperature and a CRI of 98.
 It produces light that is perceived as bluish white (similar to daylight) and it does an excellent job of rendering colors across the spectrum.

-Note: all incandescent and halogen light bulbs, by definition, have a CRI close to 100.
+All incandescent and halogen light bulbs, by definition, have a CRI close to 100.
 They are excellent at rendering color.
 However, except for some halogen bulbs, most incandescents produce a warm 2800K color temperature.
 The only way to achieve the bluish white appearance of daylight with incandescent bulbs is to use bulbs coated with neodymium.
 However, these bulbs have a CRI much lower than 90.
 They are not good for accurate color rendering across the spectrum.